 PACCT: Parents of Addicted Children Come Together -The Centre Helps’ PACCT program specifically addresses the challenges faced by parents of children with substance abuse issues.
 Guided by Centre Helps’ trained facilitators, group members help each other problem solve and find ways to potentially intervene and break the cycle of addiction.
 The group meets one day a week for two hours during the four-week program period.
 Call (814) 234-8222.

-Grandfamilies Support Group Support -group for grandparents or other relatives caring for the children of someone impacted by the opioids crisis.
-The group meets on the second and fourth Tuesday of each month at St. John’s United Church of Christ in Bellefonte.
+Grandfamilies Support Group Support - group for grandparents or other relatives caring for the children of someone impacted by the opioids crisis.
+The group meets on the 2nd Friday of each month from 11:00 am to 12 noon as well as the 4th Tuesday of each month from 7:00 to 8:00 pm at St. John’s United Church of Christ in Bellefonte.
 Call (814) 880-7454, or email firstname.lastname@example.org.

 Centre County Treatment Providers –